marioroy/linux-cgroup-always/README.md

 # Linux Cgroup Always

-Ghostty-like `linux-cgroup = always` feature from a pre-defined pool of cgroup names.
+Ghostty-like `linux-cgroup = always` feature via systemd-run or pre-defined pool of cgroup names.
 The benefit is overall improved desktop interactivity by preventing resource hogging, enhancing isolation, and ensuring fair resource distribution.

 This works with { `alacritty`, `kitty`, `konsole`, `qterminal`, `tmux: server` }
 and interactive shells { `bash`, `fish`, `zsh` }.
 Refer to the end of the readme for Ghostty and GNOME Terminal setup.

+## Systemd-run or Pool

+Choose between two approaches.
+Cgroup via transient systemd scope unit or pre-defined pool of cgroup names.
+If former, source the `env-systemd` file.
+No further steps needed.

+Continue reading for the pool approach.

-## Requirements
+## Pool Requirements

 The intended use-case is your personal Linux machine or workstation, have `libcgroup` package installed, and `cgconfig.service` enabled.